-Apple Ginger Pie: A Blissful Balance of Tart and Sweet
+Apple Ginger Pie Recipe: A Balance of Tart and Sweet

 If you aren't familiar with fresh ginger, it looks like a beige root (it's a rhizome) with a pale yellow interior.
 I zest it, after peeling it, to extract its pungent, fragrant goodness.
 Look for it in the produce department.